panva/jose/docs/interfaces/jwt_decrypt.JWTDecryptOptions.md

 • `Optional` **keyManagementAlgorithms**: `string`[]

 A list of accepted JWE "alg" (Algorithm) Header Parameter values.
+By default all "alg" (Algorithm) Header Parameter values applicable for the used key/secret are allowed except for all PBES2 Key Management Algorithms, these need to be explicitly allowed using this option.

 ___